collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td></tr>

 <!--
-Critical project would not want just anyone to be able to go into the repo and changes things, so there is a process to make a copy, make the change you want to have happen, and submit a request for it to be pulled into the upstream repo.
+there is a process to make a copy, make the change you want to have happen, and submit a request for it to be pulled into the upstream repo.

 "the URLs you can use to clone the project onto your computer are available below the repository details:"